Thursday, May 7, 2026

 Don’t Use Your Teeth as Tools: Using teeth to open bottle caps or cut anything is an invitation to damage.

 Good Oral Hygiene: Along with regular brushing and flossing, dental checkups keep your teeth strong and free of decay.
+Neglecting oral care can even lead to serious complications—read more in can a tooth infection go to your brain.

 Limit Acidic and Sugary Foods: Enamel will get weakened, and teeth will be prone to chips.